Why does Global Server Load Balancing (GSLB) suck?

 GSLB Published on 3 mins Last updated

-UPDATE - December 2017: Before you get in to reading my rant, you may be pleased (or somewhat surprised) to know that - we've finally found a decent reason to use GSLB and why it might not suck afterall!
+UPDATE - December 2017: Before you start reading my rant, you may be pleased (or somewhat surprised) to know that - we've finally found a decent reason to use GSLB and why it might not suck after all!

-Let me continue this rant by describing what customers probably want and then move onto what GSLBs actually do... and then suggest some simple alternatives:
+Let me continue this rant by describing what customers probably want, before moving on to what GSLB actually does, before suggesting some simple alternatives.

 What do most customers want when they talk about GSLB?

-1. Active-Passive failover between two Internet sites (Disaster Recovery / High-Availability).
+1. Active-Passive failover between two Internet sites (disaster recovery and high availability).

-2. Active-Active load balancing between two or more geographically dispersed sites i.e. Europe and USA.
-(Use closest site for Speed + High-Availability)
+2. Active-Active load balancing between two or more geographically dispersed sites i.e. Europe and USA (this uses the closest site for speed and high availability).

-But lets briefly step back to what we should have done first, which is make sure our primary site (or all sites for that matter) are as indestructible as possible:
+But let's briefly step back to what we should have done first, which is make sure our primary site (or all sites for that matter) is as indestructible as possible.

 Have you already got the following?